rawatraghav/BellState_Generator/README.md

 ### Gradient Descent
 - The Gradient Descent Optimizer is used as it simplifies the process of convergence when our loss function is quadratic in nature.
 - The local and global minimas are same things with same depths and the `loss landscape` can be easily analysed with much less compute power, and good accuracy.
-- The parameter `theta` is being learned, using Gradient Descent and alpha is the `learning_rate`.
+- The parameter `angle` is being learned, using Gradient Descent and alpha is the `learning_rate`.

      ![gd](media/GDstep.png)